Form factor (mobile phones): Pop up camera

 Phones like the OnePlus 7 Pro, Oppo Find X and Vivo Nex hide front cameras within the body of the devices in motorized pop-up modules to create a bezelless front face fully occupied by screens without any cutout while keeping a front-facing camera that can move up when required.
 Vivo V15 Pro and Centric S1 also come with a pop-up front-facing camera mechanism.
 One major drawback with pop-up cameras is their inherent complexity due to the mechanism used, as the components such as the motor take up space within the phone's internals which may also fail over time.

 Swivel

 A swivel phone is composed of multiple—usually two—segments, which swivel past each other about a sagittal axis (most of the time).
 Use of the swiveling form factor has similar goals to that of the slider, but this form factor is less widely used.
-Samples are, LG U900 + 960 + V9000, Motorola Flipout + V70 + V80, Nokia 7370, Siemens SK65, Samsung Juke + Samsung SGH-X830, and Sony Ericsson S700i + W600.
+Samples are, LG U900 + 960 + V9000, Motorola Flipout + V70 + V80, Nokia 7370, Siemens SK65, Samsung SCH-U470 + Samsung SGH-X830, and Sony Ericsson S700i + W600.
 The LG Wing implemented this feature into a slate design smartphone, with two touchscreens.